We were thinking of travelling with my daughter to Istanbul, I was just wondering about the food standards as she is immune compromised.

 Turkey has a fab selection of local restaurants (lokanda) which do simple Turkish food and do it well.
 Rice, beans in a sauce, some grilled chicken - delicious.
 Do what the Turks do and rinse your cutlery and glassware before using it.
 The Turkish people love children and will rush around trying to help you.

 How do you manage when you go out wherever you live now?
 Is there something that really sets off your daughters condition that can be avoided?
 If so, then it might be worthwhile getting simple phrases translated - I am a coeliac, and I have this translated for when I travel.
-Makes things a bit easier. over 6 years ago
+Makes things a bit easier. about 7 years ago

 I got food poisoning twice in turkey and I'm not unusually susceptible.
 Given your daughter's special needs, I'd use the standard guidelines for developing nations: